Intelligence: Definitions

-The definition of intelligence is controversial, varying in what its abilities are and whether or not it is quantifiable.
-Some groups of psychologists have suggested the following definitions:

-From "Mainstream Science on Intelligence" (1994), an op-ed statement in the Wall Street Journal signed by fifty-two researchers (out of 131 total invited to sign):
+There is controversy over how to define intelligence.
+Scholars describe its constituent abilities in various ways, and differ in the degree to which they conceive of intelligence as quantifiable.

-From Intelligence: Knowns and Unknowns (1995), a report published by the Board of Scientific Affairs of the American Psychological Association:
+A consensus report called Intelligence: Knowns and Unknowns, published in 1995 by the Board of Scientific Affairs of the American Psychological Association, states:

-Besides those definitions, psychology and learning researchers also have suggested definitions of intelligence such as the following:
+Psychologists and learning researchers also have suggested definitions of intelligence such as the following:

 Human

 Human intelligence is the intellectual power of humans, which is marked by complex cognitive feats and high levels of motivation and self-awareness.
 Intelligence enables humans to remember descriptions of things and use those descriptions in future behaviors.
-It is a cognitive process.
 It gives humans the cognitive abilities to learn, form concepts, understand, and reason, including the capacities to recognize patterns, innovate, plan, solve problems, and employ language to communicate.
-Intelligence enables humans to experience and think.
+These cognitive abilities can be organized into frameworks like fluid vs. crystallized and the Unified Cattell-Horn-Carroll model, which contains abilities like fluid reasoning, perceptual speed, verbal abilities, and others.